If you’re looking to build websites or mobile apps, you need to look no further than React.js (sometimes known as Reactjs or simply React).

 Overall client satisfaction: to go one step further, you could check out even more independent review sites such as Google reviews or Trustpilot to make 100% sure that you are not having the wool pulled over your eyes.

-Once you have had a good look at a potential development company to work with, it’s time to find out whether that company has a good development team that specialises in React.
+Once you have had a good look at a potential development company to work with, it’s time to find out whether they have a good development team with React in their tech stack.

 - Knowledge of testing: it may seem obvious to read it now, but you would be surprised how often the testing phase of web application development is overlooked or rushed.
 This can cause all sorts of problems later down the line.